 Cockroaches are major pests that live across the United States and throughout the world.
 They invade homes, restaurants, warehouses, office buildings, hospitals, and food processing facilities.
 Cockroaches have flattened, oval-shaped bodies and six legs that are covered in spines.
 They also have long antennae.
 Many species of cockroaches are winged, but only a few species are strong fliers.

-The most common species of cockroaches found invading homes and businesses in Maryland and Washington DC include the American cockroach, German cockroach, and Oriental cockroach.
+The most common species of cockroaches found invading homes and businesses in Maryland include the American cockroach, German cockroach, and Oriental cockroach.

 German cockroaches have two distinct black stripes running horizontally down behind their heads, which helps to identify this species.
 They like living indoors and commonly invade restaurants and homes.